Owner of Hansen Wheel and Wagon Shop

 Leah Murray graduated from South Dakota State University with a degree in Animal Science and worked in a veterinary clinic before joining the team here at Hansen Wheel and Wagon Shop.
 Leah, who is Doug and Holly's daughter, has been involved in working at the shop for years as she joined the team every summer through her college career.
 Leah works closely with customers and clients to review their projects as they move through the process of building or restoration.

-Leah and her husband, Mike, have an active two-year-old daughter who is a frequent visitor to the shop.
+Leah and her husband, Mike, have an active three-year-old daughter who is a frequent visitor to the shop.

 Our wheelwright, Tim Hoffman, came to us with professional woodcrafting experience over 15 years ago, and he soon learned all the ins and outs of building wheels.
 Tim's expertise in the wheelwright trade means he can build or repair all types of wood spoke wheels including: wagon, coach, buggy, logging, cannon and even antique car and truck wheels.
 He also builds many of our custom cannon carriages and wagon running gears.
 Woodcrafting extends to Tim's free time as well.
 Weekends you might find Tim doing some building projects around the house or building something for his kids, Morgan and Mason.

 Vehicle Restoration/Repair and Shipping/Receiving

 Dean Thompsen works with the restoration and outfitting of antique vehicles for customers and clients.
 Before any of our used wagons are shipped to the customer for hitching and driving, he closely inspects all the mechanical aspects of the wagon to insure it is sound.
 Dean also is responsible for shipping and receiving of products and wagons, as well as maintaining our in-stock inventory.

 Dean recently purchased a century home and has been working on fixing it up in his spare time.